-A 401(k) hardship withdrawal lets you take money from your retirement account for an immediate and serious financial need — such as medical bills, preventing eviction, or tuition.
-The withdrawal is permanently taxable as income, and employees under age 59½ generally owe an additional 10% early withdrawal penalty unless an IRS exception applies.
-Under SECURE 2.0, plans may now allow self-certification, and a separate $1,000 emergency withdrawal option may be available penalty-free.
+A 401(k) hardship withdrawal is an IRS-approved early distribution from your retirement account for an immediate and heavy financial need — such as medical bills, foreclosure prevention, or tuition.
+The withdrawal is permanently taxable as ordinary income, and a 10% early withdrawal penalty applies if you are under age 59½.

 A 401(k) hardship withdrawal is a special type of distribution that allows you to take money out of your retirement account when you face an immediate and heavy financial need, as defined by IRS guidelines.
 It is not a loan — you do not pay it back.
 The money is gone from your retirement account permanently.

 This distinguishes hardship distributions from ordinary 401(k) withdrawals (which require reaching retirement age) and from 401(k) loans (which must be repaid with interest, but interest goes back to you).
-A hardship withdrawal is a last-resort tool: the IRS and your employer plan both impose strict conditions before approving one.
+A hardship withdrawal is a last-resort tool: Before considering a hardship withdrawal, it’s worth understanding your 401(k) contribution limits — since every dollar you withdraw permanently reduces the retirement savings you’ve built up over time.

 Not all 401(k) plans allow hardship withdrawals.
 Your employer’s plan document must explicitly permit them.
 Always check with your HR department or plan administrator first.